VladimirP1/hardware-hrpi/README.md

 - RC output is done over RPI's gpio using ServoBlaster (https://github.com/richardghirst/PiBits/tree/master/ServoBlaster/user).
 - Sensors must be connected externally by SPI and I2C.
 Madarnatory sensors: MPU6000(SPI), HMC5883L(I2C), MS5611(I2C, except rover).
 Examples of breakout boards: GY-63, GY-273 and Mikroe MPU imu click.
-- Power must be provided either over the RC rail with P9 and P10 connected or the P3 connector
+- Power must be provided either over the RC rail with P9 closed or the P3 connector

 # Serial pinout
 ![serial](https://raw.githubusercontent.com/VladimirP1/hardware-hrpi/master/doc/SERIAL.png)

+# Connecting 3DR radio

+If you have two ground modules you can plug one into your PC, one into RPI.
+They will communicate.
+If they do not, make sure that the have same net id.
+You can also connect to RPI without 3DR radio, over wifi.

 # I2C pinout
 ![i2c](https://raw.githubusercontent.com/VladimirP1/hardware-hrpi/master/doc/I2C.png)